iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 Using Imgmagick to combine generated 4x4 images into the final result, encode to TIFF with maximum compression:
 - Don't try to do this manually, its slow and complicated
-- Advanced image editors like PhotoShop, have mandatory PPI resampling, thereby destroying all the details
+- Advanced image editors like Photoshop, have mandatory PPI resampling, thereby destroying all the details
 - Change image paths to your generated image folder/directory
 - Change line break symbol if you are not using CMD (shell, bash, etc.)